DandinPower/DataMining-TextClassification/README.md

 1. The label is getting by rating value, which is from 1 to 5.
 But the label is from 0 to 4.
 2. If it is test dataset, the label is -1.

+## Special Usage

+1. You can run the following scripts to show the distribution of the dataset and tokenized dataset.

+2. Modify the `analyze.sh` file.

+3. Run the following command.
+    ```bash
+    bash analyze.sh
+    ```

 ## Reference

 1. [Huggingface Datasets](https://huggingface.co/docs/datasets/)